PaloAltoNetworks/prisma-cloud-docs/api/descriptions/settings/intelligence_get.md

-Gets details about the Intelligence Stream configuration.
+Returns the details about the Intelligence Stream configuration.

+### cURL Request

-The following example curl command uses basic auth to retrieve your Intelligence Stream configuration settings.
+Refer to the following example cURL command that uses basic auth to retrieve your Intelligence Stream configuration settings.

 ```bash
 $ curl -k \